Eric Harris and Dylan Klebold: Personalities

 Both Harris and Klebold worked together as cooks at a Blackjack Pizza, a mile south from Columbine High School.
 Harris was eventually promoted to shift leader.
 He and his group of friends were interested in computers, and were enrolled in a bowling class.

 Some described Harris as charismatic, and others described him as nice and likable.
 Harris also often bragged about his ability to deceive others, once stating in a tape that he could make anyone believe anything.
 By his junior year, Harris was also known to be quick to anger, and threatened people with bombs.
 Classmates also related that Harris was fascinated by war, and wrote out violent fantasies about killing people he did not like.

 Klebold was described by his peers and adults as painfully shy.
 Klebold often was fidgety whenever someone new talked to him, rarely opening up to people.
-Klebold was also exceptionally nervous in front of the opposite sex, sometimes avoiding a confrontation with girls altogether.
+Klebold was also exceptionally nervous in front of women.
 In the last year of his life, many noted a change in Klebold's behavior.
 Unlike before, Klebold became short-tempered, often prone to sudden outbursts of anger.

 Friendship

 Much of the information on Harris and Klebold's friendship is unknown, on their interactions and conversations, aside from the Basement Tapes, of which only transcripts have been released, aside from a short audio clip recorded surreptitiously by a victim's father.
 The pair claimed they were going to make copies of the tapes to send to news stations, but never did so.
 Harris and Klebold met at Ken Caryl Middle School during their seventh grade year.
 Over time, they became increasingly close, hanging out by often going out bowling, carpooling and playing the video game Doom over a private server connected to their personal computers.
 By their junior year of high school, the boys were described as inseparable.
 Chad Laughlin, a close friend of Harris and Klebold, said that they always sat alone together at lunch and often kept to themselves.

 A rumor eventually started that Harris and Klebold were gay and romantically involved, due to the time the pair spent together.
 It is unknown if they were aware of this rumor.
 Judy Brown believed Harris was more emotionally dependent on Klebold, who was more liked by the broader student population.
 In his journals, however, Klebold wrote that he felt that he was not accepted or loved by anyone.
 Due to these feelings, Klebold possibly sought validation from Harris.
-Klebold's mother believes Harris' rage, intermingled with Klebold's self-destructive personality, caused the boys to feed off of each other and enter in what eventually became an unhealthy friendship.
+Klebold's mother believes Harris's rage, intermingled with Klebold's self-destructive personality, caused the boys to feed off of each other and enter in what eventually became an unhealthy friendship.